helenaholley/OCBE-Textbook/book/OCBE_II/Chapter 10 - Nucleophilic Addition to Carbonyl Groups.md

 histidine rather than the serine, is found to be covalently modified by the inhibitor.
 The structure of the modified histidine is shown below.
-The mechanism of inactivation is thought to involve an epoxide intermedia/OCBE_IIte - with this in mind, propose a reasonable mechanism of inactivation.
+The mechanism of inactivation is thought to involve an epoxide intermediate - with this in mind, propose a reasonable mechanism of inactivation.

 <img src="media/image162.png"